Advanced Scar Camouflage: Everything You Need to Know

 Does scar camouflage hurt?

 We get this question every day!
 Most people are pleasantly surprised.
 While "pain" is subjective, the needles used in paramedical tattooing are very fine.
-Coupled with our medical-grade numbing creams, the discomfort is very manageable.
 It feels more like a tingle or a "cat scratch" than a deep needle poke.
 If you've ever had a regular tattoo, this is significantly less painful.

 Will the scar completely disappear?